How to build a solid Google Analytics measurement plan [Step by step + free template]

 - Does the event impact metrics like bounce rate or session duration?

-I present to you the Analytics Technical Plan (events section):
+The Analytics Technical Plan (events section)

-Whenever the website structure changes and your team has to simply adapt the analytics implementations without breaking your entire setup…
+Whenever the website structure changes and your team has to adapt the analytics implementations without breaking your entire setup…

 - Macro Goals